bbc/simorgh/src/app/containers/ATIAnalytics/README.md

 The result is a string of the result of having clicked, eg the url of the link or the name of the video being played.

 The component data object should contain a value for `actionLabel`, `child`, and optionally `source`.
 These values will be used as part of the tracking URL.
 - source: The source of the event at a high level.
-Examples include an urn, or 'responsive_web'
+Examples include an urn, or 'responsive_web'.
+By default this is set to `responsive_web~news-simorgh`
 - child: The specific child of the data that is doing the action - eg button::1
 - actionLabel: The name of the action - eg navigation-home